 With the University’s recent investments in state-of-the-art equipment, laboratories and buildings, it is an exciting time to be a part of the research community at UTEP.

-The University’s annual research-spending portfolio of nearly $80 million is growing each year in line with our goal to become the first national research university with a 21st century student demographic.
+The University’s annual research-spending portfolio of more than $83 million is growing each year in line with our goal to become the first national research university with a 21st century student demographic.
 Research opportunities abound for students, beginning at the undergraduate level through the Campus Office of Undergraduate Research Initiatives (COURI).
 COURI’s goal is to prepare students to effectively compete for admission to the best graduate and professional programs in the world and join a 21st century workforce that is globally engaged.

 A strong manufacturing and military presence, as well as a medical school in the community, open the door for our world-class faculty and students to engage in numerous research collaborations.